Join Maryland Mock Trial

 Thank you for your interest in joining the Maryland Mock Trial Program.
 We are currently looking for new students to join the team for the 2019-20 school year.

 To join, read the information below to learn what we’re all about and then fill out the Maryland Mock Trial Interest Form.

 Who can join?

-Maryland Mock Trial is open to any current UMD student regardless of his or her major, year, or (lack of) experience.
-We’re looking for dedicated students who can think on their feet and have an interest in public speaking, performance, debate, or law.
+Maryland Mock Trial is open to any current UMD undergraduate student regardless of his or her major, year, or experience level.
+We’re looking for hardworking students who can think on their feet, have a competitive drive to win, and have an interest or talent in public speaking, acting, performance, debate, or law.

-The Mock Trial course is designed to introduce students to the key principles of trial advocacy through experiential learning and to prepare them for intercollegiate competitions sponsored by the American Mock Trial Association (AMTA).
+The Mock Trial Program includes co-curricular courses that provide academic credit for being a member of the mock trial team.
+The courses are designed to introduce students to the key principles of trial advocacy through experiential learning and to prepare them for intercollegiate competitions sponsored by the American Mock Trial Association (AMTA).
 The emphasis of the course will be on learning through student participation in exercises and trials as well as the observation and analyses of other students’ performances.
 Through engaging in competition with classmates and teams from other institutions, students develop critical thinking and public speaking skills as well as knowledge of legal practices and procedures.
-As members of Maryland Mock Trial, you will travel to tournaments as representatives of the University of Maryland to compete against other colleges and universities.

 How can I get more information?

-Everyone on the team LOVES to talk about mock trial, so feel free to contact us with questions about the program or mock trial in general.
+Please contact us with any and all questions you have about the program or mock trial in general.